opf/openproject-translations/README.md

 * when translating `general_lang_name` do not translate the word 'English', but fill in the name of the language you are currently translating
 * We are affected by a missing crowdin feature.
 Therefore we can only partly translate plural forms with crowdin.
 To change that you may write crowdin or [vote for the missing feature on uservoice](https://crowdin.uservoice.com/forums/31787-collaborative-translation-tool/suggestions/4772336-support-plural-forms-translation-for-yml).
 To work around this problem we currently use english translations where crowdin cannot give us a translation.
+* This plugin add translations for the OpenProject core, but not for plugins.
+If you want a plugin translated to your language, please contact the plugin maintainer.

 ## Requirements